yorickflannagan/xapiripe/signthing/privacy.md

 ## Privacy Policy
 The Crypthing Initiative operates the Signthing application, a desktop application to sign files according to [CAdES-BES](https://datatracker.ietf.org/doc/html/rfc5126) &ndash; *Basic Electronic Signature* pattern (hereinafter  referred to as the *Application*).

-This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Extension and the choices you have associated with that data.
+This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our components and the choices you have associated with that data.

 ### Definitions
 * Application: is the desktop application operated by The Crypthing Initiative.